square/bionic/docs/what.rst

   use it from a notebook.
 This lets you combine the version control and reproducibility of files with the rapid iteration environment of notebooks.
-* **Scalable Execution**: Bionic can automatically distribute tasks over multiple CPUs, so highly parallel dependency graphs can be sped up severalfold with a `one-line code change <concepts.rst#parallel-execution>`_.
+* **Scalable Execution**: Bionic can automatically distribute tasks over multiple CPUs, so highly parallel dependency graphs can be sped up severalfold with a :ref:`one-line code change <parallel-execution>`.

 Alternatives
 ------------